Forza Horizon 2: Release

+The Lamborghini Huracán, featured as the cover car for Forza Horizon 2, on display at the Galen Center during the 2014 Electronic Entertainment Expo in Los Angeles, California.

 On 27 August 2014, Microsoft announced that a demo version of the game would be made available on Xbox One on 16 September 2014.
 On the day of the demo release, Microsoft confirmed that the game had been declared gold, indicating it was being prepared for duplication and release.
 The standard "10th Anniversary Edition" of the Xbox One version (consisting of the base game and the 10th Anniversary Car Pack) was given to Xbox Live Gold members for free throughout August 2018 as part of Microsoft's Games with Gold program.
 Forza Horizon 2 and its downloadable content were delisted on 1 October 2018.
 Those who already own it can still download and play the game and its DLC.
 On 23 June 2023, it was announced by Turn 10 Studios that they would be shutting down the online servers for Forza Horizon and all versions of Forza Horizon 2 (including the Fast & Furious standalone expansion) on 22 August 2023, thereby removing access to game features including leaderboards, matchmaking, and access to user-generated content, with support for offline play still being available past that date.